 It is also believed that lower-income individuals and those who frequently apply for loans online may be at higher risk as well.
 Scammers often profile certain neighborhoods and monitor email accounts to see if an account holder is frequently applying for loans or credit.
 They will then attempt to scam individuals who may be in dire need of funds.

 Avoiding ACH Scams

-Deploy TrueACH® from Advanced Fraud Solutions to stop ACH fraud BEFORE it happens.
+- Deploy TrueACH® from Advanced Fraud Solutions to implement ACH fraud prevention before a loss occurs.

 Banks and credit unions should also encourage their account holders to update their passwords multiple times each year.
 A strong password should have at least ten characters and a unique combination of letters, special characters, and numbers.

 ACH fraud may be on the rise, but by taking the advice above to heart, banks and other financial institutions can stop ACH fraud in its tracks and keep account holders safe.
 Protect your institution from ACH fraud – start by requesting a free demo of TrueACH® today!